hazelcast/hazelcast/hazelcast-documentation/src/JCache-ICacheConf.md

   - `LRU`: Abbreviation for Least Recently Used.
 When `eviction-policy` is set to `LRU`, the longest unused (not accessed) entries are removed from the cache.
   - `LFU`: Abbreviation for Least Frequently Used.
 When `eviction-policy` is set to `LFU`, the entries that are used (accessed) least frequently are removed from the cache.
   - `NONE`: When `eviction-policy` is set to `NONE`, no entries are removed from the cache at all.
-- `eviction-percentage`: The eviction percentage property **(currently available on High-Density Memory Store only)** defines the amount of percentage of the cache that will be evicted when the threshold is reached.
-Can be set to any integer number between 0 and 100, defaults to 0.
 - `eviction-threshold-percentage`: the eviction threshold property **(currently available on High-Density Memory Store only)** defines a threshold when reached to trigger the eviction process.
 Can be set to any integer number between 0 and 100, defaults to 0.

 Since `javax.cache.configuration.MutableConfiguration` misses the above additional configuration properties, Hazelcast ICache extension